erik-sandoval/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    Proptypes are used to check if the right data is coming into the component we want.

 - [ ] Describe a life-cycle event in React?

 - [ ] Explain the details of a Higher Order Component?
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.